Elmo M. Haney: World War II

 At the Battle of Peleliu, Haney rallied his Marines as they got bogged down and kept them moving forward.
 At the conclusion of the fighting, Sledge asked Haney what he thought of the battle as they shared a cigarette, looking at Peleliu from their ship's railing:

 Haney shipped out of Peleliu on November 29, 1944, and was transferred stateside after being promoted to gunnery sergeant.
+He retired from active duty in October 1947 at the rank of technical sergeant.

 Silver Star citation

 At the Battle of Cape Gloucester, Haney received a Silver Star for heroic actions against the enemy, carrying ammunition to the front lines during the thickest of the fighting for Walt's Ridge.
 The citation reads:

 Death and legacy

 Ethel, Haney's wife, died on July 14, 1972, in Bentonville, Arkansas.
 Haney died January 31, 1979, in Fayetteville, Arkansas, and was buried in Benton County Memorial Cemetery in Rogers, Arkansas.

 In 2010, Haney was portrayed by actor Gary Sweet in three episodes of the HBO miniseries The Pacific.
 Haney's character in the series was built largely from recollections in Eugene Sledge's memoir With the Old Breed: At Peleliu and Okinawa.